ringram58/clark-1/README.md

 npm install
 ```

+4. Set up your environment:
+   - Copy `.env.example` to `.env` in both root and backend directories
+   - Fill in your actual credentials
+   - Place your Google Cloud service account key in the backend directory

-4. Start the development servers:
+5. Start the development servers:

 Frontend (in the root directory):
 ```bash